 If you would like to leave a gift from the remains of your estate after you have taken care of your family, friends and loved ones, you can bequeath the residue or part of the residue of your estate.
-An example of wording used when leaving a residual gift is:

 You can also bequeath a particular item of value, for example jewellery, shares or property.
-An example of wording used in this case is:

 Will my legacy to Epilepsy Ireland be taxed?

-Legacies left to charities are completely tax-free meaning that 100% of any gift you might leave to Epilepsy Ireland in your Will, would go directly to our work.
-It is advised that you seek the advice of a professional regarding taxation and your Will.
+Legacies left to charities are completely tax-free meaning that 100% of any gift you might leave to Epilepsy Ireland in your will, would go directly to our work.
+It is advised that you seek the advice of a professional regarding taxation and your will.